Where things stand in the legal battle over Trump's travel ban

 Also on Jan.
 28, federal judges in several states — including New York, Massachusetts, Washington and California — began issuing orders in response to the slew of lawsuits temporarily halting part of Trump's executive order and blocking the deportation of people coming into the country with valid visas and others who were legally authorized to enter the country.

-There are at least eight major lawsuits opposed to the order, and in seven cases, judges have begun ruling on parts of the order.
+There are at least eight major lawsuits opposed to the order, and in seven cases, judges have begun ruling on parts of it.

 On Friday, a federal judge in Boston refused to extend a temporary injunction against the immigration order.
-But later that day, another federal judge U.S. District Court Senior Judge James Robart in Washington temporarily blocked the executive order and said the restraining order applied nationwide.
+But later that day, another federal judge U.S. District Court Senior Judge James Robart in Washington temporarily blocked the it.

 Soon after and in a blow to the administration, the Department of Homeland Security said it would stop forcing airlines to block travelers with proper visas from boarding their flights.
 The State Department also announced it had reversed its cancellation of visas under the order.